pretix/pretix-docs/docs/topics/customer-accounts.md

 The page gives you the option to search and filter customer accounts as well as to create a new one with the :btn-icon:fa3-plus: Create a new customer: button. pretix will automatically generate a "Customer ID" for every customer account.
 You can change this customer ID manually during creation.
-It serves as the accounts unique identifier and cannot be changed after the account has been created.
+It serves as the account's unique identifier and cannot be changed after the account has been created.
 The identifier may only contain letters, numbers, dots, dashes, and underscores.
 It must start and end with a letter or number.